code-future/React-Chatter/README.md

    a.
 First order of business: this is a chat app, so we need to be able to see the chats.
 We're using [Firebase](https://firebase.google.com/) as our way of storing chats.
 Your task is to connect to our Firebase using the `firebase` node module.

    b.
 Start at `App.jsx`.
-We've already initialized Firebase and connected to our messages database and set the messages to the state in componentDidMount.
+We've already initialized Firebase and connected to our messages database and set the messages to `this.state.chats` in componentDidMount.

    - [ ] Start by passing `this.state.chats` as (props)[https://facebook.github.io/react/docs/components-and-props.html] to `ChatList`.